 Our operations are subject to various international trade agreements and regulations.
 Generally, these trade agreements and regulations benefit our business by reducing or eliminating the quotas, duties and/or tariffs assessed on products manufactured in a particular country.
 However, trade agreements and regulations can also impose requirements that have a material adverse effect on our business, revenue and results of operations, such as limiting the countries from which we can purchase raw materials, limiting the products that qualify as duty free, and setting quotas, duties and/or tariffs on products that may be imported into the United States from a particular country.
 Certain inbound products to the United States are subject to tariffs assessed on the manufactured cost of goods at the time of import.
 For example, during the prior Trump administration, increased tariffs were implemented on goods imported into the U.S., particularly from China, Canada, and Mexico.
 The current Trump administration has implemented additional tariffs, some of which apply to goods imported from China and other countries from which we import goods.
-As a result, we have had to increase prices for certain products and may be required to raise those prices further, or raise our prices on other products, which may result in the loss of customers and harm our operating performance.
-In response, in part, to tariffs levied on products imported from China we have shifted away from Chinese or other foreign manufacturers of some of our products and may seek to increase this shift due to U.S. tariffs or other aspects of U.S. trade policy, which may result in additional costs and disruption to our operations.
+As a result, we have had to increase prices for certain products and may be required to raise those prices further, or raise our products imported from China we have shifted away from Chinese or other foreign manufacturers of some of our products and may seek to increase this shift due to U.S. tariffs or other aspects of U.S. trade policy, which may result in additional costs and disruption to our operations.